 - As an extension of 4, the model can predict its own demise.
 It will explicitly tell you in real-time if its predictions are uncertain.

 I believe PGC’s recent work is an important step forward in the ML-meets-macroeconometrics literature.
 MRF and HNN directly, intuitively, and effectively address many concerns about macro models head-on using clever modifications of widely-known ML approaches.
-I am looking forward to future developments.
+I am looking forward to future developments from PGC and many others.
 And so should you.
+For the sake of economics.